 The system anticipates the need to display information and automatically brings up certain screens when they are necessary.
-For example, the system automatically displayed in the system automatical displayed in the system
+For example, the system automatically displays a related screen when it senses any of the following events:

-- Adjusting the trim brings up the Trim screen - · Adjusting the ballast brings up the Ballast screen - Pushing the Perfect Pass button brings up the Perfect Pass screen - Any alarm condition brings up a warning screen.
+- Adjusting the trim brings up the Trim screen - Adjusting the ballast brings up the Ballast screen - Pushing the Perfect Pass button brings up the Perfect Pass screen - Any alarm condition brings up a warning screen.

 Selecting the DEPTH tab goes to the screen illustrated.
 This screen digitally displays depth, water temperature, air temperature, and illustrates the depth trend.
-The system also has a user adjustable depth alarm that can be adjusted from the SET-UP tab.
+The system also has a user adjustable depth alarm that can be adjusted from the SETUP tab.